sihwa-park/sihwa-park.github.io.old/README.md

 ## Education

-Korea University - Seoul, South Korea
+- Korea University - Seoul, South Korea
-_Master of Computer Science_
+- _Master of Computer Science_
-2021 - Present
+- 2021 - Present

-Korea University - Seoul, South Korea
+- Korea University - Seoul, South Korea
-_Bachelor of Computer Science and Mathematics_
+- _Bachelor of Computer Science and Mathematics_
-2015 - 2021
+- 2015 - 2021
+  - Was on an exchange program to the University of Toronto for 2019 Fall - 2020 Spring semesters.